Girls Venture Corps Air Cadets

 The Girls Venture Corps Air Cadets (GVCAC) was a national voluntary uniformed youth organisation in the United Kingdom for girls aged between 11 and 20.
 It was a registered charity, and a member of The National Council for Voluntary Youth Services (NCVYS). the Corps Commandant was Yvonne McCarthy.
 The GVCAC received no funding from the Ministry of Defence (MoD).
 All adult staff members were subject to DBS checks.
-In 2022 the national organisation was disbanded, with the individual units continuing as independent charities.
+In 2022, the national organisation was disbanded, with the individual units continuing as independent charities.

 History

-The GVC has its origins in 1940 as part of the National Association of Training Corps for Girls.
+The GVC was founded in 1940 as part of the National Association of Training Corps for Girls.
 This umbrella organisation was responsible for the Girls' Training Corps (GTC), Girls' Nautical Training Corps (GNTC) and Women's Junior Air Corps (WJAC).

 Edinburgh based WJAC members in the 1950s.